Adaptive sparse group LASSO in quantile regression: Computational aspects

 \section{Computational aspects}

-All the simulations and data analysis commented in Sections \ref{sec:sim} and \ref{sec:real_data} were run in a cluster node with two \verb|Intel (R) Xeon(R) CPU E5-2630 v3| (2.4GHz, 20MB Smart Cache) processors, with 32Gb of RAM memory running CentOS 6.5 Final (Rocks 6.1.1 Sand Boa).
-The computation itself has been developed in Python 2.7.15 (Anaconda Inc.) All the optimization problems have been solved using the CVXPY optimization framework for Python \citep{Diamond2016} and the open source solver ECOS \citep{Domahidi2013}.
+All the simulations and data analysis commented in Sections \ref{sec:sym_simetric_error}, and \ref{sec:real_data} and in the supplementary material were run in a cluster node with two Intel (R) Xeon(R) CPU E5-2630 v3 (2.4GHz, 20MB Smart Cache) processors, with 32Gb of RAM memory running CentOS 6.5 Final (Rocks 6.1.1 Sand Boa).
+The computation itself has been developed in Python 2.7.15 (Anaconda Inc.).
+All the optimization problems have been solved using the CVXPY optimization framework for Python \citep{Diamond2016} and the open source solver ECOS \citep{Domahidi2013}.